tnaccarato/Poised-PMS/README.md

 - The name, telephone number, email address and physical address of the customer for the project

-This data is then appended to the projects.txt and projectList.
+This data is added as a new record to the database.

 ### View All Projects